Choosing a Counselor

 - I value the contributions of your past but respect the attributes and greater potential of your future.

 - I am hired to offer crisp new awareness from a 30,000-foot perspective and to transfer this view in concrete objective terms that you'll quickly grasp, and to bring out in you a sharpened new instinct that will come to your aid in the future.

-- My research and 25-year study of ego development stages play a strong treatment role in helping you see how developmental gaps in maturity are often the clearest reason for problems.
+- My research and 30-year study of ego development stages play a strong treatment role in helping you see how developmental gaps in maturity are often the clearest reason for one’s inability to resolve problems.
 Without exception, this knowledge brings every client to the "Aha!
 Experience," and a welcome relief by seeing what is actually beyond their control.
 Please read about this important specialty in "About the Provider" and "Workshops and Groups."

 - I look at the whole picture of you in relation to others in your world (object relations), and help you see these relationships for what they are – as separate entities.
 In this alone there is huge relief.

 - I call a spade a spade and will challenge irrational beliefs and thoughts with the appropriate degree of gentleness.
 You deserve truth and in my view, to divert from it is not in your best interests.

 - I use a colorful vocabulary, a motivating sense of humor, and as many everyday analogies as needed to help you make sense of muddy situations, cloudy memories, and the most severe and challenging issues.

 - Experienced with dozens of therapeutic techniques, I avoid buzz-words, psychobabble and fads, and will never subject you to popular new techniques unless proven valid and reliable over time, and only if right for you.
 I rely on wisdom, seasoned instinct for thriving, and the support of extensive training, research, and experience.